freedom909/minshuku/README.md

 To get started:

-In a terminal window, navigate to the `air0` directory.
+In a terminal window, navigate to the `airLock` directory.

 1. Run `npm install`.
 1. Run `npm run launch`.